 Small Group Activity

-- How would you respond to Tania’s question?
+- How might you respond to Tania after she begins to cry?

 Large Group Discussion Questions

-- Patient calls pregnancy a baby?
-How does that make you feel?
-What language would you use with that patient?
+- What language would you use with that patient?

-- How would you feel if a patient seeking an abortion wants to keep the ultrasound?
+- How would you feel if a patient seeking an abortion wants to keep an image from the ultrasound?

 Facilitator Notes & Teaching Points